Octagon-simon/octaValidate-reactjs/README.md

 ## ATTRIBUTES VALIDATION

-Currently we have 3 categories of attribute validation:
+Currently we have 4 attributes validation:

 - length validation
 - EqualTo validation
 - File validation
+- Range validation
 ### LENGTH VALIDATION

 You can validate: `maxlength, minlength and length` by providing it as an attribute to the form input.